Best Places to Live in Devon (2026 Guide)

 best places to live in devon by the sea

-Hikers can traverse Dartmoor National Park or discover Exmoor’s striking cliffs and secret coves.
-Beautiful views and access to remote beaches ideal for swimming, surfing, or sunbathing can be found along the North Devon and South Devon coastal paths.
+Hikers can traverse Dartmoor National Park, discover Exmoor’s striking cliffs and secret coves, or walk the renowned South West Coast Path, a popular walking route offering dramatic coastal views.
+Beautiful views and access to remote beaches, including several Blue Flag beaches ideal for swimming and surfing, can be found along the North Devon and South Devon coastal paths.
+These beaches are also perfect for sunbathing.

 Devon offers travellers of all stripes life-changing experiences, whether they are planning a short weekend getaway or an extended stay.